How to Find an Equivalent Spare Part Safely

 Step 2: Understand the Function

-Understand what the part does.
+Next, understand what the spare part does.

-• Does it affect equipment performance?
+• Does it control power?

-• Does it communicate with other devices?
+• Does it communicate with a PLC?

-• Does it need special programming or calibration?
+• Does it require calibration?

-• Does it work in harsh conditions?
+• Does it need programming?

-Step 3: Check Critical Specifications
+Step 3: Compare Technical Specifications

 For electrical items, check: